LBF38/LBF38.github.io/src/content/cv/projects/aurion_synchronizer.en.md

 **{title}**

+The aim of this first web project was to automate and retrieve the AURION timetable, managed by ENSTA Bretagne.

-This was my first web project to automatize the synchronisation between the ENSTA Bretagne's courses planning and a personal calendar such as Google Calendar or Outlook Calendar using ICS format.
+This enables lessons to be synchronised with a personal calendar app using the ICS format.

 See [GitHub](https://github.com/LBF38/planningAurion)